Pharma Spin-off Taps WWT for IT Infrastructure Build with “Impossible” Deadline

 WWT leveraged our extensive knowledge and deep experience with thousands of technology products and partners across industries to help the pharma spin-off make fundamental and strategic decisions about its new IT infrastructure.

-KEY INSIGHT: The disciplined use of WWT’s Enterprise Architecture framework — plus a combination of advisory and execution teams spanning technical, business and project management functions — grounded the program in a clear direction, improved decision-making and made available a comprehensive well of resources.
+The disciplined use of WWT’s Enterprise Architecture framework — plus a combination of advisory and execution teams spanning technical, business and project management functions — grounded the program in a clear direction, improved decision-making and made available a comprehensive well of resources.
 This end-to-end approach helped us holistically address each set of tasks, outcomes and deadlines as they arose.

 De-risking deployments while increasing visibility